Home / Our Blogs / SEO

 Google Search Console Impressions Dropped: How to Fix

-In this post, we’ll break down what a drop in impressions really means, examine the key reasons behind it, and guide you through how to assess the data and restore your search visibility.
+We are Golden Owl Digital and in this post, we’ll break down what a drop in impressions really means, examine the key reasons behind it, and guide you through how to assess the data and restore your search visibility.

 Key takeaways:

-• A drop in Search Console impressions usually signals deeper visibility issues—but they’re fixable.
+• A drop in Search Console impressions usually signals deeper visibility issues, but they’re fixable.

 • Algorithm updates and technical glitches are common culprits behind SEO traffic drops.